arclabch/currency/README.md

 # currency
-Converts a currency into another from the commandline.
+Converts a currency into another from the command line.